Restore Our Alienated Rights

 Restore Our Alienated Rights (ROAR) was an organization formed in Boston, Massachusetts by Louise Day Hicks in 1974.
-Opposed to desegregation busing of Boston's public school students, the group protested the federally-mandated order to integrate Boston Public Schools by staging formal, sometimes violent protests.
+Opposed to the desegregation of Boston's public school buses, the group protested the federally-mandated order to integrate Boston Public Schools by staging formal, sometimes violent protests.
 It remained active from 1974 until 1976.

-Background Information
+Background

 Many citizens felt the racial imbalance in Boston needed to be improved.
 The African-Americans of Boston had been fighting for equality in black and white public schools for decades before the creation of the Racial Imbalance Act or the formation of ROAR.
 Due to the inherent segregation within Boston, many schools were composed of either majority white or majority black students.
 This led to the white schools receiving more funding per student and having newer educational resources while black schools were receiving statistically much less funding and were typically of inferior quality than schools in primarily white districts.
-There was apparent segregation which occurred by chance legally.
-This form of segregation, known as "de facto" segregation, was not intentional.
-Rather, it occurred by circumstance.

 One of the members of the Boston School Committee, Louise Day Hicks, was to become the founder of ROAR.
 The committee itself denied any accusations of inequity amongst white and black students.
 Hicks spoke outwardly against the desegregation of schools.
 The NAACP was not willing to let this segregation continue and filed a lawsuit against the Boston School Committee; this was the beginning of the Tallulah Morgan v.
 James Hennigan case which would eventually bring about forced busing.
-On June 21, 1974, Judge Garrity ruled that the Committee was to create a plan to desegregate their schools.
+On June 21, 1974, Judge Garrity ruled that the committee was to create a plan to desegregate their schools.
 When the committee failed to provide such an idea, the federal court became involved.
 By federal decision, students were to be bused to schools in different districts to decrease the level of inequal education students were receiving.

 Those who opposed the forced busing, which happened to be the majority of whites, especially mothers, in Boston, retaliated with protests.
 They eventually organized to create ROAR.
 While some of their concerns were legitimate, the organization was ultimately pro-segregation of schools.
 Not all members were definitive racists, but there was a connection between the group and racism as some of the members spoke outwardly against blacks.
 Initially a small group of females, they quickly gained local popularity as many locals shared their opinions.
 The act of forced busing was seen as a populist movement that potentially threatened the traditional values that the women of ROAR held.
 The fusing of mainly African-American and white districts could dissipate the borders between two very different neighborhoods that held different values, leading to certain groups feeling alienated.